adamzulqarnain/whatsapp-hadith/README.md

 2. Add support for firefox (geckodriver)
 3. Add exception handling when running script to handle any erros
 4. Add logging/print traces for debugging purposes
-5. Get a dedicated number and phone, any interested group can add this number into their group.
-Once configured, hadith will be send to these whatsapp groups on a daily basis